daniele77/daniele77.github.io/_drafts/swap-pattern.md

 TODO general explanation
 -->

-Sometimes it's necessary to decouple the source of a complex data from its consumers, in such a way that every actor can run at its own pace without interfering with each other.
+Sometimes it's necessary to decouple the usage of a complex data structure from its source, in such a way that every actor can run at their own pace without interfering with each other.

 Consider for example an application that periodically retrieves data from a large sensor network, to perform some kind of statistical elaboration on the collected data set and send alarms when some criteria are met.
+The data collected from the sensor network is structured in a complex lattice of objects resembling the ones you would find in the physical world, so that the elaboration modules can navigate the data in a more natural way.
-The retrieval operation is a complex long task, involving several network protocols, and is completely independent (TODO separated, uncorrelated, ) from the statistical analysis and alarms evaluation, and can possibly run in separated threads.
+The retrieval operation is a complex long task, involving several network protocols, that is completely uncorrelated from the statistical analysis and alarms evaluation, and can possibly run in separated threads.
 Besides, the data retrieval and its usage have different timing (e.g., the sensor network is scanned every 5 minutes, while the statistical elaboration is performed on request by a human operator on the most recent collected dataset).
-The data collected from the sensor network is structured in a complex lattice of objects resembling the ones you find in the physical world, in such a way that the modules doing the data elaboration can navigate the data in a more natural way.
 <!--
 similar (TODO resemble, che mima) to the one of the real sensor network, in such a way that the elaboration modules can navigate the lattice in a simple way (TODO domain?).